the-bald-lad/Pygame-asteroids/README.md

 # Pygame-asteroids

-A simple asteroids clone made in pygame
+A simple asteroids clone made in pygame using Python